EfiGordon/burger-app/README.md

 ## Key property
     When React renders an array, React expects to get a key property for each element, for optimazion and controlling.
     example:  const posts = this.state.posts.map(post => <Post key={postData.id} postData={post}/>);

+#   Lazy Loading - TBC

+#   Routing - used by react-router-dom